Oumoumba/Stressy-frontend/README.md

 2. Make sure it is reachable at 127.0.0.1:8000
 3. Start frontend next
 4. The frontend automatically sends requests to FastAPI
+5.	upload a csv file (found in the data folder)
-5. Stress prediction appears in the UI
+6. Stress prediction appears in the UI

 ## 8. REFERENCES